 Other Vienna Celebrities’ Graves

 Central Cemetery Vienna.
 With several hundred celebrities resting at Zentralfriedhof, you will be surprised who you will find.
-A private tour guide can turn your finds almost into meetings.

 The likes of Ludwig Bösendorfer (the piano maker) and the Thonet family (the Vienna coffeehouse chair makers) may not rank among your favourites.
 However, at Zentralfriedhof they recreate that social and cultural fabric that made Vienna so famous.